sdetweil/MMM-SleepWake/README.md

 * An installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)
 * Packages: no additional packages, uses file based events
 * A camera of some sort, supported by the Motion project (https://motion-project.github.io/)
-* nstall the Motion project code and configure (see below)

 ## Installation

 1. Clone this repo into `~/MagicMirror/modules` directory.

-2.  the execute bit is not set on the motion detection script…

-    cd modules/MMM-SleepWake
-    chmod +x external_motion

-3. Configure your `~/MagicMirror/config/config.js`:
+1. Configure your `~/MagicMirror/config/config.js`:

     ```
     {
         module: 'MMM-SleepWake',
-        config: {
         delay:  15,               // default
         source: 'external',
         mode:  see below,
          // detectionDir: folder containing externally generated file when motion starts
          //               will be created if needed
          // detectionFile:  filename generated for motion start. default = 'detected'
-        }

     }
     ```